greatscottgadgets/cynthion/cynthion/python/src/gateware/facedancer/README.md

     make facedancer

-You can load the bitstream with the `cynthion` command-line tool using:
+You can load the bitstream with the `apollo` command-line tool using:

-    cynthion configure build/facedancer.bit
+    apollo configure build/facedancer.bit